dylan-lang/opendylan/documentation/duim-reference/source/gadgets.rst

    :alt:
-A tool bar is often placed underneath the menu bar of an application, although its position is very often configurable, and a tool bar may often be “docked” against any edge of the application’s frame.
+A tool bar is often placed underneath the menu bar of an application, although its position is very often configurable, and a tool bar may often be "docked" against any edge of the application’s frame.
 In addition, a tool bar can sometimes be displayed as a free-floating window inside the application.